pavlesav/FoundationsOfCSS2025/README.md

   - Participation in group presentation sessions (both as presenter and discussant): **25% of final grade**
   - Project report (include the implementation of behavior in your model - in math or code): **25% of final grade**

-Graded exercises need to be submitted on Teach Center by the deadline (end of day in Graz time).
-We will provide solution files for ungraded exercises for you to check your progress.
-Nevertheless, we expect to see in your projects the techniques covered in the exercises, both graded and ungraded.
+Exercises need to be submitted on Teach Center by the deadline (end of day in Graz time).
+We will provide hint files for exercises for a week before the deadline.
+Nevertheless, we expect to see in your projects the techniques covered in the exercises.

 # Using AI disclaimer